qodeone/uikitty-site/docs/pages/column.md

 ## Responsive

-UIkit provides a number of responsive column classes.
+UIkitty provides a number of responsive column classes.
 Basically they work just like the usual column classes, except that they have suffixes that represent the breakpoint from which they come to effect.

 | Class | Description |
 | --- | --- |